House of Luzárraga: Meritorious Fire Department of Guayaquil

-The then-president of Ecuador, Vicente Rocafuerta, member of the House of Luzárraga, was the one to create the fire department of Guayaquil in 1835.
+The then-president of Ecuador, Vicente Rocafuerte, member of the House of Luzárraga, was the one to create the fire department of Guayaquil in 1835.
 It was fellow member of the house, Manuel Luzárraga, who donated a pump to the fire department of Guayaquil, and later sponsored the department in the 1860s, being the first non-governmental benefactor of the service.
 A donation was made by the family following a fire that destroyed the "Senioritas Camanas" house in the form of 2 steam pump engines.

 Basque Luzárragan Influence on Spain and Spanish Politics

 It has been recorded that member of the Luzárraga family, Luis Luzárraga, was responsible for the restoration and reconstruction of roadpasses between Bilbao and Irun, having designed the restoration work, as well as direct the construction done to restore the pathways between the two cities.

 As noted in a letter addressed to the Spanish Congress of Deputies in 1910, during a protest regarding a Supreme Court ruling on electoral law, Plácido Luzarraga, a government inspector and colleague of fellow involved politician Juan Tomás Gandarias, was beaten up by protestors and rescued by the Civil Guard after being gravely injured.

 In the 1931 Spanish general election cycle, Ricardo Luzarraga was elected to city councilor in the town of Guernica.